SortAbe/CpanelMigration/README.md

     Domains
     Databases

-All the data will be stored in a directory named ~/migration-<DATE>.
+All the data will be stored in a directory named ./migration-DATE.
-Notes